utah-cs4470-sp23/class/assignment1/README.md

 Place these regular expressions into an ASCII text file called `assignment1.txt` which must live in the root directory of your repo.

+**Note:** Do not try to enforce the property that the VAR token should not match keywords in your regular expression.
+Rather, handle this in your lexer code by matching keywords first and then VAR second.

 ## HANDIN: Due Friday February 5